-Morgan Ketzner Looks Smoking Hot In A Green Bikini: ‘Off Guard But On Point’
+Morgan Ketzner Looks Smoking Hot In A Green Bikini: 'Off Guard But On Point'

-Morgan Ketzner sizzled in the most recent photo that was shared on her popular Instagram page.
-The model and social media influencer was back in a bikini for the January 12 photo op, and her massive fan base has been loving the sight.
+Morgan Ketzner sizzled in the most recent photo that she shared on her popular Instagram page.
+The social media influencer was back in a bikini for the January 12 photo op, and her massive fan base has been loving the sight.

-The shot captured Morgan posing on a cushioned lounge chair.
+Morgan was captured posing on a cushioned lounge chair.
 She was on an outdoor terrace that overlooked a gorgeous green landscape and a stretch of ocean.
 A portion of a pool or hot tub was also visible in the corner of the frame.
-A geotag in the update indicated that the model was in Saint Barthelemy.
+According to the geotag, the model was in Saint Barthelemy.
 Morgan sat on the chair, placing her weight back on one arm and placing the opposite on her head.
-She looked into the camera with a smile, showing off her amazing figure in a tiny bikini.
+She looked at the camera with a smile, showing off her amazing figure in a tiny bikini.

-Morgan opted for a light green suit that popped against her allover glow.
+The model rocked a light green suit that popped against her all-over glow.
 The garment had a textured fabric and thick straps that were tight on her shoulders.
-It also featured a thin band that was snug on her ribcage, cutting off and exposing her rock hard abs.
+It also featured a thin band that was snug on her ribcage, cutting off and exposing her rock-hard abs.
 Also on display were her muscular arms and bare collar.

-Morgan pulled her long, dark locks out of her face and into a high and flirty ponytail.
-She added a few loose waves throughout the body, giving the look even more of a sexy vibe.
-In the caption of the post, she joked that she was “off guard” but “on point.”

-Within a few hours of the photo being shared on her feed, it’s amassed more than 10,000 likes and 290 comments from her fans.
-Some Instagrammers commented on her amazing figure, while a few more used emoji instead of words to express their thoughts.
+Within a few hours of the photo being shared on her feed, it's amassed more than 10,000 likes and 290 comments from her fans.
+Some users commented on her amazing figure, while a few more used emoji instead of words to express their thoughts.

-“Literally the most fire post notification that I get every single day.
+"Literally the most fire post notification that I get every single day.
 Thank u Morgan for always blessing my IG feed with such lit posts.
-ILYSM,” one follower gushed, adding a series of hearts to the end of their comment.
+ILYSM," one follower gushed, adding a series of hearts at the end of their comment.

-“Wowwww u are absolutely incredible morgan such babeeee,” a second Instagrammer commented.
+"Wowwww u are absolutely incredible morgan such babeeee," a second user commented.

 "You look so pretty and beautiful," a third wrote alongside a trio of flames.